sheophe/dnsjavelin/README.md

+# dnsjavelin

-# dnsjavelin — stress tester for DNS servers using NXDOMAIN attack
+Stress tester for DNS servers using NXDOMAIN attack.

 ### Build